 In long-distance running, it is common to describe this state as “runners high” where we feel a kind of euphoria.
 Most long-distance runners have at some point either during training or during competitions, experienced runner’s high.
 It is an extraordinary experience where the runner so to speak, runs into another state of awareness the sense of space and time repeals and the body feels light and effortless even in the middle of the strongest efforts.

 You feel you can run forever.
 It’s just as if the body is put on autopilot.
-You are quite relaxed, but work optimally both physically and mentally.
-It may be a state, where there is balance between mind and body.
-Where it is relatively easy to learn the flow experience during training, it is not every one who experience this state of runners high.
+You are quite relaxed but work optimally both physically and mentally.
+It may be a state, where there is a balance between mind and body.
+Where it is relatively easy to learn the flow experience during training, it is not everyone who experiences this state of runners high.
 It can be pursued consciously, but you cannot control or predict when and whether it comes.
 It comes to us as a gift – suddenly and unexpected.

 How to handle pain as Runner

-If you’re untrained for a distance as a marathon or it’s your first one, it can be difficult to interpret and know the pain signals and the limit for what is justifiable in relation to the pain and whether to continue in the same pace or just walk for a while or at least slow down the pace.
+If you’re untrained for a distance as a marathon or it’s your first one, it can be difficult to interpret and know the pain signals and the limit for what is justifiable about the pain and whether to continue at the same pace or just walk for a while or at least slow down the pace.

-If you are interesting in the Types of runners like myself , I hope you like this page and if you have any questions about this topic or want to leave your own Personal review, please leave a comment below.
+If you are interested in the Types of runners like me, I hope you like this page and if you have any questions about this topic or want to leave your own Personal review, please leave a comment below.